-OCECD continued to offer support and services in a variety of ways throughout 2022.
-In addition to our in-person and virtual trainings to families and professionals in areas throughout the state, we continued to offer strong statewide trainings to increase knowledge in the special education process.
-We brought our two youth transition trainings, It's My Turn and Goals, Planning, Success, back into the schools and, for the first time, to youth in juvenile facilities.
-We also increased our on-demand offerings available for individuals to participate in, at their convenience.
+OCECD continued to offer support and services in a variety of ways throughout 2023.
+In addition to our inperson and virtual trainings to families and professionals in areas throughout the state, we continued to offer strong statewide trainings to increase knowledge in the special education process.
+We increased our selection of on-demand offerings available for individuals to participate in, at their convenience.
 Coalition staff connected and met with families through various modalities, offering support, resources, information, assistance, and attendance at meetings.
-Throughout this year, as always, our staff continued to be flexible in meeting the needs of parents, families, students, and professionals in the best way possible.
-Our staff are committed to always working to ensure that those families in their area receive the support that they need, and for their efforts I am eternally grateful.
+We released four high quality newsletters, on the topics of Transition, Mental Health, a two-part series on Back-to-School Tips, and Behavior.
+We also issued a tip sheet on Medical Diagnosis vs. Educational Eligibility.
+And, OCECD joined the 21st century and now has an app!
+Throughout this year, as always, our staff continued to meet the needs of parents, families, students, and professionals in the most effective ways possible.
+Our staff are committed to always working to ensure that families in their area receive the support that they need, and for their efforts I am grateful.

-In the coming pages you will read about the efforts of our staff, evidenced by the activities and support OCECD provided to parents, family members, students, and professionals during the 2022 year.
-Our staff had contact with, and provided services to 398,168 parents, family members, professionals, and others.
-OCECD provided training workshops to 7,460 individuals.
-In 2022, 30,010 individuals reached us through social media posts and engagement.
-The 328,996 page views of the OCECD website this year reveal the Coalition is a known and trusted source of information.
-In addition, our OCECD staff processed 87,608 calls, letters, texts, and emails.
-To sum up 2022, it was a busy and productive year for Coalition staff!
+Throughout this report, you will read and learn about the hard work of our staff, demonstrated by the activities and support OCECD provided to parents, family members, students, and professionals during the 2023 year.
+Our staff had contact, including direct contact, and provided services to 452,486 parents, family members, professionals, and others.
+OCECD provided training workshops to 8,511 individuals.
+In 2023, 39,725 individuals reached us through social media posts and engagement.
+The 251,390 page views of the OCECD website this year continue to show that the Coalition is a known and trusted source of information.
+In addition, staff processed 138,793 contacts through calls, letters, text, and emails.
+Just like other years, 2023 was an active and dynamic year for Coalition staff!

-As always, the support and guidance of the OCECD Governing Board has been crucial to our staff's success in their service and assistance to families and professionals.
-In 2022, the Coalition staff were supported by 35 member organizations, individual members, parents, families, and professionals.
+As always, the support and guidance of the OCECD Governing Board have been central to our staff's success in their service and assistance to families and professionals.
+In 2023, the Coalition staff were supported by 35 member organizations, individual members, parents, families, and professionals.
+We are grateful for the strength and encouragement of our Board, which allows our staff to do the work that they do.
+Through engagement and collaboration with our families, schools, and professionals we strive to bring good outcomes for Ohio's students with disabilities.
+From my perspective, based on our numbers this year which are shared in this report, the activities we have undertaken, and the feedback we have received, we have made significant strides in advancing our mission and enhancing the impact of our programs and support to families.
 As I stated last year in my letter, collaboration is essential to OCECD's success.
-This group of committed and dedicated individuals makes possible the continued strength of our organization in its untiring work with families and professionals, so that every child with disabilities in Ohio is provided a free and appropriate public education.
+This group of committed and dedicated individuals, comprised of staff, board members, stakeholders, parents, and others, makes possible the continued strength of our organization in its untiring work with families and professionals, so that every child with disabilities in Ohio is provided a free and appropriate public education.